 Finally, we must set out how much compensation you seek and why.
 This will initially look at the pain, suffering and loss of amenity caused.
-Often in cases of surgical negligence people can be left with health problems and sometime the need for ongoing care.
-Future costs of care provision will also need to be taken in to account, as is the case with any financial losses or expenses incurred as a direct result of the injury / damage sustained to surgical negligence.
+Often in cases of Surgical Negligence people can be left with health problems and sometimes the need for ongoing care.
+Future costs of care provision will also need to be taken into account, as is the case with any financial losses or expenses incurred as a direct result of the injury / damage sustained to Surgical Negligence.

 Together, these parts add up to give the main elements of your medical negligence claim, so our solicitors will make sure you know exactly what we are claiming on your behalf at every stage throughout your case.

-If you are a relative of a patient who died as a direct result of surgical error, or was otherwise left unable to make a claim on their own behalf, we may be able to pursue a compensation claim for you.
+If you have lost someone as a direct result of surgical error, or they have been left unable to make a claim on their own behalf, we may be able to pursue a compensation claim for you.

-There are certain conditions under which this is possible, so please contact our medical negligence solicitors and we will be able to advise you on whether you can claim on behalf of your loved one.
+There are certain conditions under which this is possible, so please contact our Surgical Negligence Claim Solicitors and we will be able to advise you on whether you can claim on someone else's behalf.

-Losing a family member due to surgical error can be deeply traumatic.
+Losing a someone due to a surgical error can be deeply traumatic.
 So too, where people are forced to live with long-term disability due to mistakes made during the operation.
 If you have been affected in this way, we are here to help you get any compensation you deserve.

 What is a surgical error?